41. Fire chief 👨🚒

 Being a pilot looks so cool and glamorous in the movies, doesn't it?

-Learning how to fly a commercial airplane takes a lot of time and expensive training, and the jobs are high-pressure and can mean a lot of nights away from home.
+Learning how to fly a commercial airplane takes a lot of time and expensive training.
+Once you get past that stage you’ll be working in high-pressure situations.
+Being a pilot can also mean working a lot of nights and holidays away from home.
 But the high salaries can make it all worth it!

 Flying a commercial airplane is a stressful job that requires years of training.